We all do it when we learn a language.

 This is similar to the first part of this post (about the weather and colours).

-An accident is a situation — so you only need one of these words.
+A concert is an event — so you only need one of these words.

 4. Talk about your university times like a human — not a robot!